 Where to stay on Ko Muk?

-Basic & Budget – Backpacker Style
+Basic & Budget Accommodation on Koh Mook – Backpacker Style

 My stay at Koh Mook Garden Beach Resort, also called ´Dada´s place´, was really good for a budget price!
 The place is a bit family ambient orientated so don´t go there if you´re looking for a party place, although I think this is hard to find on Koh Mook anyway.
-I met families staying here as well couples and single travellers.
+I met families staying here as well as couples and single travellers.
 The place is right at the beach but you can only swim at high tide, although you´re at walking distance from the beautiful quiet beach at Sivalai Resort where you can swim.
 What I liked the most about this place was the feeling you´re staying in the jungle but are still at the beach, so you can hear the jungle sounds and the waves at night!

 Other accommodations for a backpackers price